apache/echarts-doc/en/option/component/tooltip.md

 ## triggerOn(string) = 'mousemove'

 The conditions for tooltip triggering.
-Options：
+Options:

 + `'mousemove'`